Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 \subsection{Evaluation metrics}

-While OOD accuracy (measured on the OOD test set) is the most prevalent metric for quantifying OOD performance, it alone does not capture all aspects of generalization such as accuracy degradation between the \ac{ID} to \ac{OOD} settings.
+While OOD accuracy, measured on the OOD test set, is the most prevalent metric for quantifying OOD performance, it alone does not capture all aspects of generalization such as accuracy degradation between the \ac{ID} to \ac{OOD} settings.
 To address this, we also report the ID-OOD accuracy gap, defined as $gap = ID_{test} \text{-} OOD_{test}$, which is a common metric that is used in \ac{NLP} and computer-vision \cite{hendrycks2020pretrained, zhang2022delving}.
 Referred to simply as the accuracy gap throughout the paper, this metric reflects the model’s sensitivity to distribution shifts relative to its ID performance and complements the OOD accuracy metric.

-To assess the model's generalization capabilities beyond standard accuracy metrics, we evaluated the squared \ac{MMD} distance (defined in Section \ref{sec:mmd}) between the penultimate-layer representations of \ac{ID} and \ac{OOD} test datasets.
+To assess the model's generalization capabilities beyond standard accuracy metrics, we evaluated the squared \ac{MMD} distance between the penultimate-layer representations of \ac{ID} and \ac{OOD} test datasets.
 This provides a quantitative measure of feature space alignment across domains.
-Furthermore, we computed the Silhouette score (see Section \ref{sec:silhouette}) on the concatenated penultimate-layer features from both \ac{ID} and \ac{OOD} datasets to quantify how well each data point fits within its assigned cluster (intra-cluster distance) compared to other clusters (inter-cluster distance).
+Furthermore, we computed the Silhouette score on the concatenated penultimate-layer features from both \ac{ID} and \ac{OOD} datasets to quantify how well each data point fits within its assigned cluster (intra-cluster distance) compared to other clusters (inter-cluster distance).

-We selected the best checkpoint, in our opinion, on the \ac{ID} validation set to compute all four evaluation metrics, as this better reflects real-world scenarios where \ac{OOD} data is not available during training or validation.
-Final evaluation is then conducted and reported on both \ac{ID} and \ac{OOD} test sets.
+The best checkpoint is selected based on the \ac{ID} validation set, reflecting realistic scenarios where \ac{OOD} data is unavailable during training or validation.
+This contrasts with prior works that select checkpoints using an \ac{OOD} validation set, inflating performance beyond realistic deployment conditions.
+Final evaluation is then conducted on both \ac{ID} and \ac{OOD} test sets.